alexch/codelikethis/public/lessons/react/props_and_state.md

 # Component Props and State

+* Dynamic data that Components use fall into one of two categories

+1. Props:
+  - Similar to arguments of a function
+  - Are immutable once passed in
+  - *Can* be passed down to children explicitely

+2. State:
+  - **Private** data held within the Component
+  - *Can* be updated using `setState({someNew: 'data'})`
+  - **Must** be updated from the object that owns it
+  - *Can* be passed down to children as Props
+  - *Can* be updated by children by passing functions

+# Stateless Functional Components

 * At their most basic form Components are a lot like functions
 * They accept input from their props and return HTML snippets as React Elements
 * Any function that accepts one argument as props and returns JSX is valid
+* Stateless functions have no State i.e. `state = {value: 'something'}`

 ```javascript
 @@@javascript